KDE/documentation-develop-kde-org/content/hig/platform/tray.md

 -   On left click, open the application itself, or a panel that allows quick access to common features.
--   On right click, open a
+-   On right click, open a [context menu](/components/navigation/contextmenu).
-    `context menu </components/navigation/contextmenu>`{.interpreted-text
-    role="doc"}.
 -   For application like media players, enable the user to change the volume while scrolling over the icon.

 ### Appearance

-Use a
-`monochrome, shade black icon </style/icons/index>`{.interpreted-text role="doc"} and use color only to communicate state.
+Use a [monochrome, shade black icon](/style/icons/) and use color only to communicate state.